 Canada’s national parks and scenic drives highlight this wonderful Canadian Rockies tour that overnights in Vancouver, Kelowna, Banff National Park, Jasper National Park, Sun Peaks, Whistler, and Victoria.
 You’ll spend time in Banff National Park—Canada’s first national park—with its valleys, mountains, glaciers, forests, rivers, and meadows, and Jasper National Park, with its majestic mountains and abundant wildlife.
 Other Canadian national parks on this tour include Glacier National Park, with its rugged mountains, glaciers, and waterfalls, and Yoho National Park, with its vertical rock walls, waterfalls, and beautiful peaks.
 In addition to national parks, you’ll also visit some of Canada’s most popular resort towns on this Canadian Rockies tour.
 In the resort city of Kelowna, attractively set on the shores of Lake Okanagan and surrounded by orchards and vineyards, enjoy a winery tour.
 In the mountain resort of Sun Peaks, you’ll overnight after a beautiful drive that includes passing Mount Robson, the Canadian Rockies’ highest mountain at 12,972 feet.
 Spend two nights in the alpine town of Whistler, surrounded by stunning glaciated mountains.
 Here you can hike, explore the village, or take an optional excursion, including flightseeing by floatplane over the lakes and glaciated peaks.
 A tour highlight is a stop at the Columbia Icefield, the largest expanse of ice in the Canadian Rockies.
-Here, you’ll ride the Ice Explorer that travels on ice that is 750 feet thick.
+Here, you’ll ride the Ice Explorer that travels on ice that is 750 feet thick!
 You’ll also travel to the Pacific Coast, where you’ll sail across the Strait of Georgia to Victoria for two overnights.
 Join an included sightseeing tour, visit Butchart Gardens, rated as one of the most beautiful gardens in the world, and enjoy free time to discover some of Victoria’s most popular attractions.
 For the value-minded traveler, this tour exploring the Canadian Rockies is an unforgettable vacation not to be missed!

 To know more about the visas for this vacation, click here